sxw022020/BookMyHotel-Backend/README.md

   - React, with React-Bootstrap

 ## Backend
-  - RESTful service by Spring Boot
+  - RESTful services by Spring Boot
     - definition of allowed http requests in configuration
   - Hibernate
     - interact with database